There are many different conditions that can contribute to someone experiencing a fall.

 Check out this night light for improved night time safety. (affiliate link)

 Occupational Therapists are masters at bathroom safety and equipment recommendations!
-If your patient or family member is having issues with falls, or close calls, make sure to request an Occupational Therapist to evaluate your home and bathroom set up, for equipment recommendations, and instruct in training of safest techniques.
+If your patient or family member is having issues with repeated falls, or close calls, make sure to request an evaluation with an Occupational Therapist to assess your home and bathroom set up, make equipment recommendations, and instruct in training of safest techniques.